nikantgr/CHIRP-to-TK11-csv/README.md

 > **⚠️❗☠️  EXPERIMENTAL PLAYGROUND
 >Your warranty is now void.
 I am not responsible for bricked devices, dead radios, thermonuclear war.
 YOU are choosing to make these modifications, and if you point the finger at me for messing up your device, I will laugh at you. ☠️❗⚠️**
 >
+### If this script doesn't work for you and importing to TK11 CPS gives you an error the problem is with regioanl settings of the OS.
+This script will work for most European countries. 🇪🇺
 ##
 ### LICENSE: Please refer to LICENSE.md
 ### GNU General Public License v3: https://www.gnu.org/licenses/gpl-3.0.en.html